seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **BARDOLPH**
 Well said; thou'rt a good fellow.

-**FEEBLE**
-Faith, I'll bear no base mind.

 *Re-enter FALSTAFF and the Justices*

 **FALSTAFF**
 Come, sir, which men shall I have?

 **SHALLOW**
-Four of which you please.
+Three of which you please.

 **BARDOLPH**
 Sir, a word with you: I have three pound to free
 Mouldy and Bullcalf.

-**FALSTAFF**
-Go to; well.

 **SHALLOW**
-Come, Sir John, which four will you have?
+Come, Sir John, which three will you have?

 **FALSTAFF**
 Do you choose for me.

 **SHALLOW**
-Marry, then, Mouldy, Bullcalf, Feeble and Shadow.
+Marry, then, Mouldy, Bullcalf, and Feeble.

 **FALSTAFF**
 Mouldy and Bullcalf: for you, Mouldy, stay at home